[3 MIN READ]

 In most cases, this isn’t necessary.
-If you are generally healthy and have been keeping up to date on routine tests such as well woman examinations and pap tests, you do not need to see your provider in advance of pregnancy.
-If you have medical conditions such as diabetes or high blood pressure or obesity, it is best to consult with your provider.
-Once you have a positive home pregnancy test, call your provider’s office for a “New OB” visit, which usually happens between 7 and 10 weeks from the start of your last menstrual period.
+If you are generally healthy and have been keeping up to date on routine tests such as annual examinations and Pap tests, you do not need to see your provider in advance of pregnancy.
+If you have medical conditions such as diabetes, high blood pressure or obesity, it is best to consult with your provider.
+Once you have a positive home pregnancy test, call your provider’s office for a “new OB” visit, which usually happens between 7 and 10 weeks from the start of your last menstrual period.

 What about exercise and weight?

-During pregnancy, try to exercise five times per week for 30 minutes minimum Cardio exercise is very important and weight lifting can continue with modifications in some cases.
-There is no set “limit” of exercise, but some pregnancy conditions may limit your exercise and your provider can help determine those limits.
+During pregnancy, try to exercise five times per week for 30 minutes minimum.
+Cardio exercise is very important, and weightlifting can continue with modifications in some cases.
+There is no set limit for exercise, but some pregnancy conditions may require modifications or limits, which your provider can help determine.
 If you don’t exercise regularly, a perfect time to start is while you are planning for pregnancy or even during pregnancy!